I2PC/docs/docs/Installation/Installations/index.rst

 Using Xmipp
 """"""""""""""""""

 Xmipp is installed in the build directory located in the same directory where the xmipp script is located.
-To set all necessary environment variables and paths to all Xmipp programs, you can simply run
+To run Xmipp standalone (without Scipion) and to set all necessary environment variables and paths to all Xmipp programs, you can simply run

    .. code-block:: bash